Parents PACK Personal Stories – Polio

 Frankie and Janice Flood (fraternal twins born one minute apart) were in first grade at Moses DeWitt Elementary School.
 They were busy picking out Halloween costumes and dreaming of the mountains of candy that would soon overflow their "Trick or Treat" bags.
 Frankie had a little head cold, so he stayed home from school in the hopes that a chest cold could be averted.
 Janice wished for a similar fate, hoping for additional playtime with her birth partner and favorite pal.

 But, on October 30, 1953, Frankie began to have trouble breathing.
 He was rushed to City Hospital in Syracuse where a diagnosis was made, via spinal tap, of bulbar polio.
 He was immediately placed in an iron lung, a cylindrical machine that was designed to do the work of paralyzed muscles that affected breathing and swallowing.
-Only Frankie's head protruded from the yellow, five hundred pound, seven foot long mechanical "caregiver."
+Only Frankie's head protruded from the yellow, 500-pound, 7-foot long mechanical "caregiver."

 Janice was rushed to the hospital on Halloween morning to receive multiple doses of gamma globulin.
 Her parents had been told that, most likely, their other twin was already infected with the virus.
 Gamma globulin (a mixture of antibodies derived from human blood that sometimes prevented polio or lessened its severity in an infected individual) was the best that physicians could offer.
 The polio vaccine trial would not take place until late spring 1954 (six months away).